rebelchain/NeuroLoom/README.md

 NeuroLoom does not rely on a simple, static LLM prompt.
 It implements rigorous Agentic Workflows based on industry-leading research:

-* **Orchestrator-Workers Workflow:** A central Orchestrator LLM analyzes real-time AMM liquidity depth and lending pool utilization rates, dynamically delegating route simulations to specialized worker LLMs (e.g., Risk Manager, Momentum Analyst).
+* **Orchestrator-Workers Workflow:** A central Orchestrator LLM analyzes real-time AMM liquidity depth and lending pool utilization rates, dynamically delegating route simulations to specialized worker LLMs (e.g., Yield Strategist, Liquidity Risk Manager).
 This parallel processing generates the absolute best multi-hop path.
 * **Evaluator-Optimizer Workflow:** Before execution, the generated strategy is evaluated and refined in a strict LLM feedback loop to ensure maximum APY and zero hallucination before finalizing the action.

 ---